gvallee/collective_profiler/TROUBLESHOOT.md

 cd examples ; LD_PRELOAD=../alltoallv/liballtoallv_backtrace.so mpirun -np 3 ./alltoallv_f
 ```

-A `backtrace_call0.md` file should have been created with a content similar to:
+A `backtraces` directory and a `backtrace_rank0_call0.md` file within the directory should have been created with a content similar to:
 ```
 stack trace for /home/toto/alltoall_profiling/examples/alltoallv_f pid=6874
 ../alltoallv/liballtoallv_backtrace.so(_mpi_alltoallv+0x95) [0x7ffd7d5f5f62]